Sample Plugin Code

 login

-Before making an API call to BioT the plugin needs to obtain a new JWT token using the service user credentials.
+Before calling BioT APIs, the plugin needs to log in and get a fresh token using a service user.

 response

-The response depends on the plugin and should be updated according to your business logic.
+The response depends on your logic and should be updated accordingly.

 Deploy the Plugin

-To deploy the code, refer to Custom Plugin Deployment.
+To deploy, follow the steps in Custom Plugin Deployment.

 Test Your Plugin

-Now register your Plugin as a Notification or Interceptor and verify that it works.
+Register your plugin as a Notification or Interceptor and verify it works as expected.